 I like to hold my students accountable for their math by having them say, “Five is greater than four.”

 This activity is great for independent work, partner work, or for students to complete at a math station.
-I also like to use it with my small math groups.
+I also like to use it with my small math groups as we compare numbers together.

 Grab Your Download

 Ready to have your students counting and comparing ornaments?!
-Just click the download now button to grab your copy and then hop over and snag our Christmas Activity Pack too!
+Snag your activity and then hop over and snag our Place Value Cover Up activity in our shop!